sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

 Instructors can upload, delete, and modify files, as well as create buckets.
 Students can only download files from the S3 bucket uploaded by instructors and cannot create buckets.

 ### Hands-On: user01 Inline Policy
-1. Create a user with username - "user01".
-2. Choose attach a policy option.
-3. Select S3 service and add list of actions that are needed for the user to access AWS.
-4. Attach that policy to the user.
+We also can attach policies using the inline policies through JSON (Visual Editor)

-A sample JSON file for the user01 to access S3 bucket list
+A sample JSON file for the student01 to access S3 bucket list

 ```json
 {